boomcamp/django-restframework/README.md

 Continuation of the previous topic..

+First make sure you properly installed 'rest_framework' in your django app or you might get error

-### Activate virtual environment
+Activate virtual environment.

 ```
 pipenv shell
 ```

-1. Make sure you properly installed 'rest_framework' in your django app or you might get error edit your `tutorial/api/urls.py` with
+1. Update your `tutorial/api/urls.py` with the following.
 ```
 urlpatterns = [
     ...